adam-cowley/twitch-project/docs/05-authorisation.md

 ### Note: Working with Integers

 So far we've not worked with Integers in Neo4j so the `this.neo4jService.int` function will need some explaining.
 The Neo4j type system uses 64bit integers with a max value of  `922337203685477600` - considerably higher than the maximum value that JavaScript can safely represent as an Integer (`Number.MIN_SAFE_INTEGER` or `9007199254740991`).
-For this reason, the Neo4j driver comes with it's own `Integer` value (exported under `neo4j.types.Integer`).
+For this reason, the Neo4j driver comes with its own `Integer` value (exported under `neo4j.types.Integer`).
 Any number that isn't explicitly converted to this Integer type will be passed to the driver as a `Float`.

 For this reason, we'll either need to explicitly convert our Integers to this `Integer` type using the `int` function provided by the Driver or use the `toInteger` function in Cypher to convert the number back from a float.